zhendrikse/science/mathematics/mandelbrot.md

 The term fractal was coined by [Benoît Mandelbrot](https://en.wikipedia.org/wiki/Benoit_Mandelbrot) himself, and is derived from the Latin word ‘fractus’, which means broken or fractured.

 ### Implementation in VPython / Glowscript
 <div style="border-top: 1px solid #999999"><br/></div>

+A so-called escape-time algorithm is used to generate the visualizations.
+This is a very straight forward algorithm, that simply counts the number of iterations that is needed to detect whether a divergence has occurred or not.
+This value is subsequently used for color-coding the pixels.

-The implementation is based on an extremely simple technique, namely by representing each dot as coordinate in the `points()` object.
+The Visualization with VPython is based on an extremely simple technique, namely by representing each dot as coordinate in the `points()` object.
 Everytime the divergence of a pixel has been calculated, it is simply added to this `points()` object with the appropriate color coding: